Introduction,

 # class C inheriting property of class B

-# thus, class C also inherits properties of class A
+# thus, class C also inherits properties of

 # more properties of class C